lcmd-epfl/volcanic/README.md

 ## Citation [↑](#citation)

 Please cite the accompanying manuscript, which clarifies the details of volcano plot construction.
-You can find it [here](https://rdcu.be/cT7uu).
+You can find it [here](https://rdcu.be/cT7uu) and in the reference:

 ```
 Laplaza, R., Das, S., Wodrich, M.D. et al. Constructing and interpreting volcano plots and activity maps to navigate homogeneous catalyst landscapes.
 Nat Protoc (2022). https://doi.org/10.1038/s41596-022-00726-2
 ```

+Kinetic volcano plots were introduced [here](https://doi.org/10.1039/C6SC01660J) and turnover frequency/energy span volcano plots were introduced [here](https://doi.org/10.1021/acscatal.9b00717).
+The energy span model was introduced by Kozuch and Shaik [here](https://doi.org/10.1021/ar1000956).
+Please include those citations where relevant.
+A comprehensive account can be found [here](https://doi.org/10.1021/acs.accounts.0c00857).

 ---